Accommodations for Applicants Facing Extenuating Circumstances

 Yes.
 Recommenders may upload letters after the program deadline.
 We will add their letters to your application for review as soon as they arrive.
 Some programs begin reviewing applications right away, so it is best for recommenders to submit letters as soon as they are able.
 Please note that we only accept letters uploaded online; we do not accept mailed or faxed letters of recommendation.

-I am unable to get official transcripts from my prior colleges.
+I am unable to get official transcripts from my prior college.
 What should I do?

 Please upload unofficial transcripts with your name, institution, courses taken, grades received, and any academic comments.
+We define an unofficial transcript as any academic record in your possession, such as a transcript issued to you, or a record of your academic performance obtained from your institution's SIS portal.
 It is not necessary to upload an official transcript to submit your application.

 Can you waive or defer my application fee?

-Unfortunately, we are not able to defer payment of the application fee, and we do not accept late fee waiver requests.
-Only U.S. Citizens and Permanent Residents are eligible for fee waivers.
+Unfortunately, we are not able to defer payment of the application fee and we do not accept late fee waiver requests.